BarryBlock88/Insecure-Dangereux_site/README.md

     easily facilitated by filling out a minimalistic user-friendly contact form.

 ### Additional features to add
-To integrate Eventbrite's embedded checkout into the page itself rather than being a link to their site, I believe interrupts my site's user experience.
+To integrate Eventbrite's embedded checkout into the page itself rather than link to their site, I believe interrupts my site's user experience.
 This could be done after obtaining an HTTPS certificate.
 - A pop-up modal to become a member of our community.
 - A Merch page and checkout cart system to buy and pay for merchandise.